ArinzeOkorji/project-hub/README.md

 Click [here](https://new-project-hub.netlify.app/projects) to visit the live preview of ProjectHub

+## Overview

+This project built using
+    - Angular v19,
+    - Angular Material (main UI library)
+    - Bootstrap (supporting UI library.
+Used mainly fot its utility classes such as d-flex, row, margin & paddings etc).
+    - In-memory-web-api for mock RESTful features.
+Used because it is well suited for angular.

+Considering this version of angular by default uses standalone components, there are no modules in this app.
+However, all routed components are lazy-loaded.

+Angular Material's drag-drop cdk handles task status updates.

+All projects/tasks you create are stored in the device's local storage.
+This ensures persisitence of data.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.9.

 ## Development server